Hospitality leaders call for further tax breaks after ‘massive impact’ of Omicron

 Leon Thompson, executive director of UKHospitality Scotland, said the restrictions and public health messaging had "impacted massively" on the industry.

-He said it was "very disappointing" that businesses are still waiting for funding announced in the wake of the Omicron variant to be paid out.
+He said it was "very disappointing" that businesses were still waiting for funding announced in the wake of the Omicron variant to be paid out.

 First Minister Nicola Sturgeon previously announced a support package totalling £375 million.